 Purpose: To discharge river silt and sand into the Tangahoe River Condition requirement Means of monitoring during period under review Compliance achieved?
-1. No adverse effects beyond mixing zone Implementation of Monitoring Plan N/A 2.
-Preparation of a Monitoring plan Monitoring plan under revision Yes 3.
-Implementation and compliance with Monitoring plan Monitoring plan yet to be finalised N/A 4.
-Optional review provision re. environmental effects Next option for review in June 2024 N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A Ov erall assessment of administrative pe erformance in respect of this consent N/A
+1. No adverse effects beyond mixing zone Not monitored during period under review N/A 2.
+Preparation of a Monitoring plan Monitoring plan prepared Yes 3.
+Implementation and compliance with Monitoring plan Not monitored during period under review N/A 4.
+Optional review provision re. environmental effects Next option for review in June 2024, recommendation attached in Section 3.6 N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A N/A Öv erall assessment of administrative pe erformance in respect of this consent